Towards Contextual Learning in Few-shot Object Classification

 \section{Introduction}

-The need for large quantity of data to train Convolutional Neural Networks (CNN) is one the most important drawback of these networks.
-This severely reduces their applicability in real-world scenarios where the data may be too expensive to annotate or unavailable in sufficient quantity.
-For this reason, in the last few years an increasing amount of effort has been done in Zero-shot Learning (ZSL) and Few-shot Learning (FSL) to develop approaches that reduce the number of examples required to train efficient models.
-Progress in this direction will enable new applications such as robots that actively learn new concepts on the fly from their environment \cite{wertheimer2019few}.
+Whereas Convolutional Neural Networks are currently the state-of-the-art models for object recognition tasks, they generally require a large number of examples from each class to perform well.
+In the last few years an increasing amount of effort has been done in zero-shot learning (ZSL) and few-shot learning (FSL) to develop approaches that reduce the number of examples required to train efficient models.
+Progress in this direction is important for solving many real-world problems for which labeling is hard, and for enabling new applications, such as robots that actively learn new concepts on the fly from their environment \cite{part2017incremental}.